ajueid/CosmiXs/README.md

 \chi\chi \to \gamma\gamma, gg, W^+ W^-, W^+_L W^-_L, W^+_T W^-_T, ZZ, Z_L Z_L, Z_T Z_T, HH, \gamma Z, HZ.
 $$

+## Novelty of this Analysis

+* Inclusion of off-shell effects for $WW, ZZ, HZ, HH$ producing four fermions and covering DM masses from 5 GeV to $M_X, X=W,Z,H$.
+* Inclusion of helicity information through the LHEF (used as input for PYTHIA).
+Using VINCIA shower plugin which is based on the helicity-depedent Antenna shower, electroweak corrections are taken properly into account.
+* Spectra for new channels not previously calculated: $\gamma Z$ and $HZ$.
+* Using running quark masses for the quark annihilation channels.
+* Using full one-loop form factors for the one-loop induced annihilation channels: $\gamma\gamma$, $gg$ and $\gamma Z$.

 ## Structure of the repository

 The repository includes the following